geohackweek/vector/_episodes/08-holovizextra.md

 ---
-title: "Interacting with mapped data using Holoviz "
+title: "Interacting with mapped data using Holoviz"
 teaching: 1
 exercises: 0
 questions: